-The U-M Windows test forest has been designed to provide a safe testing and learning environment for Windows Active Directory related activities.
-The test forest allows new Windows administrators to become familiar with Active Directory in a setting that will not adversely affect users in their department.
-The test forest is also used to test new applications and Active Directory schema changes.
+The Active Directory test forest has been designed to provide a safe testing and learning environment for Active Directory related activities.
+The test forest allows IT staff members to become familiar with Active Directory in a setting that will not adversely affect users in their department.
+The test forest is also used to test new applications and Active Directory schema changes and upgrades.

 - The production (prod) and test forests share a number of similarities, which make the test forest a good "testbed" for projects that will eventually be moved to the prod forest:

 - Both the prod and test forests support Kerberos pass-through authentication.